Clan and Dojo Overview

 The clan dojo is a place where the members of your clan can go to interact with other Tenno in a shared environment, or benefit from the many functional advantages of being in a Warframe Clan.

 When you first join or create a Warframe clan you will be given a blueprint for a Dojo Key.
 You can forge this key in your foundry.

 The cost to forge your dojo key is 1500 Credits, 1 Morphic, 500 Ferrite and 500 Polymer Bundles and it will take 12 hours to complete (10 Platinum will rush the build and make the key available to you immediately).

-Once you claim your key from the foundry you will be able to access it by clicking on the dojo in your Solar System screen which brings you to your Clan Menu.
+Once you claim your key from the foundry you will be able to access it by clicking on the Dojo in your Star Chart screen which brings you to your Clan Menu.
 You can also enter your dojo by selecting "Enter Clan Dojo" on the Clan menu by accessing it through the Communications Menu which is reached from the main menu.

 How to build rooms

 Any player who has the Architect permission for their rank will be able to construct new rooms for their dojo at any open door nodes.
 If you see a door with glowing red outlines, this is an open node and walking up to this door and using a context action will bring up a menu that will let you choose a room to start constructing at this node.